IppClub/Dora-Story/README.md

 	<<frame "Animation/frame_001", 1.0, 0, 500, 1.5, true>>
 	```

 	Plays the frame animation.
-The first parameter is the path to the frame animation folder, the second is the duration of the animation, the third is whether the X-axis offset should loop, the fourth is the Y-axis offset, the fifth is the scale of the animation, and the sixth is whether the animation should loop.
+The first parameter is the path to the frame animation folder, the second is the duration of the animation, the third is whether the X-axis offset, the fourth is the Y-axis offset, the fifth is the scale of the animation, and the sixth is whether the animation should loop.

 	```
 	<<noFrame>>